Zhigansky District: Geography

 The main river in the district is the Lena.
-Some of its important tributaries, such as the Menkere, Muna, Khoruongka, Nuora (Strekalovka) and Motorchuna, have their mouth in the area of the district.
+Some of its important tributaries, such as the Menkere, Muna, Khoruongka, Nuora (Strekalovka), Kyuelenke and Motorchuna, have their mouth in the area of the district.
 The largest lake is Lake Ulakhan-Kyuyol.

 Climate

 Average January temperature ranges from -36 C in the east to -40 C in the west and average July temperature ranges from +14 C to +16 C. Annual precipitation ranges from 250–300 mm in the west to 300–400 mm in the east.

 History

 The district was established on December 10, 1930.

 Demographics

-As of the 1989 Census, the ethnic composition was as follows:
+As of the 2021 Census, the ethnic composition was as follows: